NASA's Perseverance Mars Rover

 25

-Perseverance rover acquired this image using its Left Mastcam-Z camera at full zoom.
+Perseverance rover acquired the base images for this composite image using its Right Mastcam-Z camera.
 Mastcam-Z is a pair of cameras located high on the rover's mast.
-No obvious damage is seen and they managed to remove the coring bit that was being used when the coring operation shattered the bedrock.

 Image Credit: NASA/JPL-Caltech/ASU